 MATERIALS AND METHODS

 The present study carried out on ailing sheep between 3 months to 6 years of age group that were presented to the Department of Veterinary Surgery and Radiology and Department of Veterinary Clinical Complex, NTR College of Veterinary Science, Gannavaram.
 Sheep ailing from respiratory signs like coughing, nasal discharges, dyspnoea, pyrexia were included and thoracic radiographs obtained were interpreted.
 Exposure factors of kVp range 55 to 65 and mAs 8-15 used for small to medium sized sheep for lateral views whereas for the DV and VD views a kVp range of 65 to 70 were used.
-Radiographic evaluation of thorax like different lung patterns, various thoracic affections were recorded and anlalysed.
+Radiographic evaluation of thorax like different lung patterns, various thoracic affections were recorded and analyzed.

 RESULTS